Leadership Styles: The 11 Most Common & How I Found Mine [+ Expert Insights]

 This leadership style can motivate employees as they feel supported on the team.
 It recognizes that each employee is unique and can build diverse and exciting teams where each employee offers something different.

-This leader focuses on high performance, with employees that can communicate well and embrace unique skill sets to get work done.
+This leader focuses on high performance, with employees who can communicate well and embrace unique skill sets to get work done.
 They also encourage team members to seek new challenges, learn from experiences, and continuously improve their skills and knowledge.

 It can take a lot of time to develop employees with a coaching style, but mentoring isn’t effective for every employee.

-Featured resources:
+Featured Resources

 Free Leadership Lessons Guide